tam-lam/lazy-mac/README.md

 Copy __lazy-mac__ executable file to `usr/local/bin` , remove the file to uninstall
 ## Warning:
 * `-quitall` and `-shutdown` closes all application. __Unsaved data maybe lost__.
 Hence use this script with caution and only when necessary
+* This is a CLI script which requires Terminal to be running during the countdown.
+Turning off Terminal effectively terminates the script
 ## Tested:
 * MacOS Mojave
 * 15'' MBP 2018